NLion74/Matrix-Notifier/README.md

 # Required for sending messages.
 Used to tell the server which room ids to send messages to.
 Can be used repeatedly.
 X-Channel(Case Sensitive) - Channel(Case Insensitive), c(Case Insensitive)

 # Sets the title of the message.
-Cannot be used repeatedly
+Cannot be used repeatedly.
 X-Title(Case Sensitive) - Title(Case Insensitive), t(Case Insensitive)

-# Used for api authentication
+# Used for api authentication.
+Cannot be used repeatedly.
 X-Authorization(Case Sensitive) - Authorization(Case Insensitive), auth(Case Insensitive)

 # Used to enable and disable markdown.
-Default is set to false
+Default is set to false.
+Cannot be used repeatedly
 X-Markdown(Case Sensitive) - Markdown(Case Insensitive), m(Case Insensitive)
 ```